HOUSING, ZONING AND NEIGHBORHOODS

 RESPONSIBILITY

-I support the development of multi-family housing for all income levels near transit stations.
-I support incentivizing the repurposing of vacant office buildings into affordable housing.
-I support examining city-owned buildings and property for the development of Municipal Housing.
+I also support examining city-owned buildings and property for the development of Municipal Housing.
 I support a policy that prioritizes home rental and/or ownership of Municipal Housing for essential city workers such as teachers, police, and fire, or Cambridge families that are in the process of being displaced.

-But most of all, the City Council must listen to its residents.
-We must work together to create a housing policy and zoning code that respects and celebrates the diversity of our neighborhoods, while reflecting a shared vision for the future of families in Cambridge.
+Most importantly, the City Council must listen to its residents.
+We must work together to create a housing policy and zoning code that respects and celebrates the diversity of our neighborhoods, supports our families, and reflects a shared vision for the future of Cambridge.

 Cambridge was founded as Newtowne in 1636, became a city in 1846 by uniting the three rival villages of Old Cambridge, Cambridgeport, and East Cambridge, and today operates on a street grid that was principally laid out in the late 1800s.